mantidproject/documents/Design/Instrument-2.0/ScanningInstruments_ILL.md

 Just for information these are things that are likely to be implemented and related to moving instruments.
 These are not currently ILL requirements, but might be in the future.

+* Merging different workspaces into a single scan after loading - everything can be done in the load step
+* Masking of detectors at different time indexes - this is done via masking a specturm
 * Continuous scanning
 * Triple axis spectrometers
 * Components other than detectors can be time indexed